Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Distributions of maximum spurious correlations

 \subsection{Multiplier bootstrap approximation}

-Since the covariance matrix $\bSigma$ of $\bX$ is unspecified, the distribution of $R^*(s,p)=\sup_{\balpha \in \mathcal{F}} \mathbb{G}^*_{\balpha} $ for $\mathbb{G}^*$ as in \eqref{eq3.4} is unknown and thus can not be used for statistical inference.
-In the following, we consider the use of a Monte Carlo method to simulate a process that mimics $\mathbb{G}^*$, now known as the multiplier (wild) bootstrap method which is similar to that used in \cite{H96}, \cite{BD03} and \cite{CCK13}, among others.
+The distribution of $R^*(s,p)=\sup_{f \in \mathcal{F}} \mathbb{G}^*f $ for $\mathbb{G}^*$ in \eqref{eq3.4} depends on the unknown $\bSigma$ and thus cannot be used for statistical inference.
+In the following, we consider the use of a Monte Carlo method to simulate a process that mimics $\mathbb{G}^*$, now known as the multiplier (wild) bootstrap method, which is similar to that used in \cite{H96}, \cite{BD03} and \cite{CCK13}, among others.